 Factory made, dropped into a bunker or a mine, run uninterrupted for 20 or 30 years using leftover ‘nuclear waste’ – of which there is enough for hundreds of years of energy supply.
 And then recycle the fuel core to burn more of the energy in fissionable material.
 Producing far more power from the same ore with with far less waste and far shorter lived – 300 as opposed to 30,000 years – fission products.
 Replacing aluminium fuel cladding with silicon-carbide.
 Melting aluminium in superheated steam produces hydrogen which then explodes.
 In the history of bad ideas – this one gave us Chernobyl and Fukushima.
 General Atomics is supplying silicon-carbide coated fuel piles in different control rod shapes.
-21st century materials and fuel pile design is critical to small modular reactors – quite literally.
-These can’t melt and explode whatever happens.
-The nuclear pile can not get hot enough – physics says – to melt silicon-carbide.
+21st century materials and fuel pile design are critical to small modular reactors – quite literally.
+These can’t melt down and explode whatever happens.
+The nuclear pile can not get hot enough – physics says – to melt silicon-carbide fuel cladding.

-Helium cooling instead of water means the module can be placed nearly anywhere Powering 100’s of 1000’s of homes using existing nuclear waste for fuel.
+The are dozens of versions of small modular reactors starting to come online around the world.
+The General Atomics version is the Energy Multiplier Module – EM2.
+Helium cooling instead of water means the module can be placed nearly anywhere Powering powering society for 100’s of years converting 1000’s of tonnes of existing nuclear waste into energy.

-The fuel pile can burn undisturbed for 20 or 30 years – and then be taken away and recycled – adding additional fertile material – and removing a few percent of light fission product in an airox process.
+The fuel pile can burn undisturbed for 20 or 30 years – and then be taken away and recycled – adding additional fertile material – and removing a few percent of light fission product in an AIROX process.

 These SMR’s have the reverse problem of wind and solar – wind and solar don’t have enough power most of the time.
 SMR have too much power most of the time as demand rises and falls.
 SMR provide opportunities for other uses of heat and power.
 Catalyzing production of hydrogen and oxygen from superheated steam.
 Making liquid fuels from hydrogen and CO2.
 CO2 from air, electricity plants or cement and steel makers?
 Fossil fuels do have an innate supply and demand constraint.
 Fossil fuel prices get higher over time as demand increases and finite stocks are utilized.
 If there is something else far safer and easier at lower cost?
 There is no question.